quadram-institute-bioscience/socru/README.md

 __species__: This mandatory argument is the name of the species database you wish to use.
 You can either create your own species database using socru_create or look up one of the bundled databases with socru_species.
 It normally takes the form of Genus_species, for example: "Salmonella_enterica".

 __input_files__: This mandatory argument takes in a list of 1 or more FASTA files.
 Each FASTA file should be a complete assembly (chromosome in 1 contig) and never short read draft assemblies.
-Short read assemblies cant resolve large repeats, such as the rrn region.
+Short read assemblies cannot resolve large repeats, such as the rrn region.
 The FASTA files can be optionally gzipped (compressed).

 __help__: This will print out the extended help information, including default values, then exit.

 __db_dir__: By default the software will look for the bundled databases.
 You can use this option to change the base directory for the databases and point it somewhere else, perhaps if you have a custom database you wish to use or if you wish to separate data from software on your computing system.
 You can use a relative or absolute path.
 The full database pathname is derived from joining this directory to the species argument.

 __threads__: An integer with the number of threads to use.
 It defaults to 1 and you get diminishing returns with higher numbers.
-Theres not much benefit to be had from using more than 4 threads.
+There's not much benefit to be had from using more than 4 threads.

 __output_file__: By default the output is printed to STDOUT (to your terminal screen).
 You can specify a filename to print it to instead.
-The default behaviour is to create the file if it doesnt already exist, and to __append__ to the end of the file if it already exists.
+The default behaviour is to create the file if it doesn't already exist, and to __append__ to the end of the file if it already exists.

-__novel_profiles__: Sometimes you encounter novel arrangments and orders.
+__novel_profiles__: Sometimes you encounter novel arrangements and orders.
 These will get printed to a file to allow you to update the profile.txt file in the database.
 If there is a new order of fragments, the first number will be 0.
 You will need to assign a number manually before adding it to the profile.txt.
 This is because you need to check to see if there is an assembly error or if it is a legitimate new pattern.
-If its just a novel reorientation, the first number will have an integer of 1 or more.
+If it's just a novel reorientation, the first number will have an integer of 1 or more.
 Please considered sending your changes back to the GitHub repository, so that the whole community will benefit from your science.

 __new_fragments__: Any fragments that cannot be classified are written to a FASTA file for later investigation.
 The outcome might be that you add the fragment to the database as another representation, or exclude it as a contamination.

 __top_blast_hits__: You can write the top BLAST hit for each input fragment against each database fragment.
 This is in outfmt 6 (old m8 format) which is tab delimited.
 You can use this as input to the socru_shrink_database command.

 __max_bases_from_ends__: Take this number of bases from the start and end of a fragment and compare to the database.
-This is an experimental feature, it hasnt performed as expected and may be removed at a later point.
+This is an experimental feature, it hasn't performed as expected and may be removed at a later point.

 __not_circular__: Not all bacteria have circular chromosomes, or you may have an incomplete assembly.
 This flag tells the software not to try joining up the start and end of the largest contig.
 If you are using this flag, you may be attempting to use this software for a purpose for which it was never designed.